bniladridas/cpp_terminal_app/README.md

 - The response received from the server.

 ### Issue Resolution
 An issue was identified where an invalid character in the JSON payload caused errors during execution.
 This was resolved by properly escaping newline characters in the payload.
-The application is now functioning correctly, and responses are generated as expected.
+The application is now more robust and handles such cases gracefully.

 ## Acknowledgments